hankaj/kg_rag/README.md

 # Knowledge Graph QA System

-This repository contains the codebase developed for the master's thesis **"Knowledge Graphs for Retrieval-Augmented Generation"**, authored by *Hanna Jarlaczyńska* at *AGH University of Science and Technology*.
+This repository contains the codebase developed for the master's thesis **"Knowledge Graphs for Retrieval-Augmented Generation"**, authored by *Hanna Jarlaczyńska* at *AGH University of Krakow*.

 ## Overview